bsdpot/potluck/beast-of-argh/README.md

 # Client-side syslog-ng configuration
 Please see the included file `client-syslog-ng.conf.sample` and configure:

-`%%config_version%%` is the syslog-ng config version.
+`%%config_version%%` is the syslog-ng config version in X.YY (not X.YY.Z).
 You can extract a suitable value to update in scripts using:

 ```
 /usr/local/sbin/syslog-ng --version | grep '^Config version:' | awk -F: '{ print \$2 }' | xargs